Children and Childishness

 Symbolism, Imagery, Allegory

-Children appear frequently in Siddhartha, often in comparisons to awakened or enlightened individuals.
-Children symbolize clarity of perception, simplicity, and wonder.
-They are also associated, however with absorption in the material world of passion and suffering.
-Siddhartha is once described as "[seeing] people live in a childish or animal-like way which he both loved and despised."
-(5.37) Children are thus associated with both the best and the worst of human tendencies.
+Children appear frequently in Siddhartha, often in comparison to awakened or enlightened individuals.
+Children can symbolize clarity of perception, simplicity, and wonder.
+But they're also associated with absorption in the material world of passion and suffering.
+Siddhartha is once described as "[seeing] people live in a childish or animal-like way which he both loved and despised" (5.37).